tjaekel/MaaXBoard-RT_SPIder/README.md

   toggle the three LEDs on board on and off
 * "rawspi" command:
   fire a SPI transaction with a byte sequence
+* USB Memory Stick (with FAT32) and commands:
+  "umdir", "umprint"

 ## Testing SPI
 connect J1 pin 19 and pin 21, use command "rawspi" in order to